READ THIS

 The problem: deployer earnings have been exposed to HNT price swings, with no guaranteed floor in dollars.

 This fixes it.
 Deployers earn HNT worth at least 50% of what carriers actually pay, every epoch.
 If HNT falls far enough that normal rewards dip below that floor, the protocol tops them back up.
-If HNT rises, deployers keep the full upside, the floor never caps them, and as carrier rates climb the floor rises automatically.
+When HNT rises, deployers earn more, up to 3x the carrier burn rate, which keeps the model sustainable while giving deployers meaningful room on the upside.
+Both the floor and the cap rise automatically as carrier rates improve.

 Earnings are a share of carrier demand, not a fixed slice of a pie.
 More adoption means more traffic flowing through the Network, which grows what deployers can earn.